mdiwing/GitWorkshopPractice/README.md

 Be polite, be accepting.
 Embrace collaboration!

-Have a good session, and send me a ping in twitter!
+Have a good session, and reach out to me for questions or comments!

 BR,

-Ilkka Tengvall
+Mikael Diwing
-Twitter: @ikkeT
+mdiwing@redhat.com